 Ques #8: Why does CIF change when bank account transfer to another branch?

-Ans: It depends on core banking system or banking application of new branch.
+Ans: It depends on core banking system of the new branch.
+(Here Core Banking full form is Centralized Online Real-time Exchange).
 Because of the process led down by the bank system, which may be the carryover of the legacy manual system, CIF (Customer Identification Number) may be changed frequently.